matsim-org/matsim-v2x/README.md

-# matsim-example-project
+# matsim-v2x

-A small example of how to use MATSim as a library.
+A small example of how to use MATSim for simulations of vehicle-to-X communication.

+The approach in this repository uses pre-existing vehicle trajectories as input, i.e. it is _not_ running MATSim.

 By default, this project uses the latest (pre-)release.
 In order to use a different version, edit `pom.xml`.